Summit County Theft Defense Attorney

 - Other theft crimes

 If you are in jail, my first goal will be to get you released on bond or your own recognizance.
-Whatever your circumstances, I will collect as much information as I can about the circumstances of your arrest.
+Whatever your circumstances, I will collect as much information and case details as I can about the circumstances of your arrest.
 If the case against you appears to be flawed, I may be able to persuade the prosecutor to drop the charge or file a lesser charge instead.
 Many people charged with theft are eligible for deferred judgment outcomes, which can enable you to avoid a conviction and a criminal record.
 If your circumstances permit, I can seek this outcome for you, as well as an expungement at a later time.
-If necessary, I will also be fully prepared to go to trial to defend you.
+If necessary, I will also be fully prepared to go to trial to defend you with effective defense strategies for the best outcome.

 Free Consultation To Individuals Facing Criminal Charges

-For a free initial consultation about a theft charge or other criminal matter, call my Breckenridge office at (970) 453-5533 or send me an email.
-I represent locals and tourists who have been arrested when in the Colorado mountains area.
+For a free initial consultation today about a theft charge or other criminal matter, call my Breckenridge practice exclusively at (970) 453-5533 or send me an email.
+I represent locals and tourists who have been arrested while in the Colorado mountains.